Population status of Canada's migratory birds

 Recent changes

-The specific groupings included have been updated to match the State of Canada's Birds 2019 report.
-Individual species' assessments have also been updated.
+The specific groupings included have been updated to match the State of Canada's Birds 2024 report.
+Individual species' assessments have also been updated and are available on the Species accounts website.

 Caveats and limitations

-Species whose populations fall within acceptable bounds may still be of conservation concern.
-Examples might include cases where trends are negative or where a species remains at the lower end of the acceptable bound for a number of years.
-Similarly, if populations for a group of related species remains near the boundaries of the acceptable bounds, it may signal the need for management or conservation intervention.
-However, it is important to note that natural fluctuations do occur and population estimates are rarely exact.
+Species whose populations fall within their goal ranges may still be of conservation concern.
+Examples might include cases where trends are negative or where a species remains at the lower end of the goal range for several years.
+Similarly, if populations for a group of related species remains near the boundaries of their goal ranges, it may signal the need for management or conservation intervention at a larger scale.
+However, it is important to note that natural fluctuations do occur.

 The indicator is restricted to species regularly occurring in Canada and listed in the Migratory Birds Convention Act.
 While the act covers most groups of migratory birds, groups of species such as birds of prey and corvids (crows and jays) are not included.
-In addition, not all species in the act are migratory (such as, the Downy Woodpecker, American Dipper and Black Oystercatcher).
-"Species" as used in the indicator includes subspecies and populations of relevance to the management goals for the species.
+In addition, not all species in the act are migratory (such as, the downy woodpecker, American dipper, and Bewick’s wren).

 Resources